 Skip to main content

-Are you or somebody you know looking to have wisdom teeth extracted?
-If so, you are in common company.
-According to the American Association of Oral and Maxillofacial Surgeons, 90 percent of Americans have had or will have at least a single impacted wisdom tooth that requires extraction.
-While it is incredibly common, having wisdom teeth removed is considered a surgical procedure.
-Because of this, you will most likely have questions about this outpatient procedure.
-Patients in the Spokane Valley, Washington area visit Dr. Bryan McLelland and Dr. Brenen Olsen and the knowledgeable team at Liberty Oral Surgery for their wisdom teeth inquiries and removals.
-Here are some of the most common questions asked by their patients.
+Are you or someone you know looking to have wisdom teeth removed?
+If so, you’re not alone.
+According to the American Association of Oral and Maxillofacial Surgeons, 90 percent of Americans have or will develop at least one impacted wisdom tooth that needs extraction.
+Although this is incredibly common, wisdom teeth removal is still a surgical procedure.
+Because of that, you probably have questions about what to expect.
+Many patients in the Spokane Valley, Washington area turn to Dr. Bryan McLelland, Dr. Brenen Olsen, and the knowledgeable team at Liberty Oral Surgery for guidance and treatment.
+Below are some of the questions patients ask most often.

 WHAT ARE WISDOM TEETH?

-I’VE BEEN TOLD THAT MY WISDOM TEETH ARE IMPACTED, BUT I DO NOT KNOW WHAT THAT MEANS!
+I’VE BEEN TOLD THAT MY WISDOM TEETH ARE IMPACTED, WHAT DOES THAT MEAN?!

 WHY DO WISDOM TEETH NEED TO BE REMOVED?

-While not everybody gets their wisdom teeth removed, it’s estimated that about 90 percent of the population will have at least one removed.
-The American Dental Association recommends that wisdom teeth be extracted if:
+Not everyone removes their wisdom teeth, but an estimated 90 percent of people will need at least one extracted.
+The American Dental Association recommends removal if wisdom teeth:

 DOES EVERYBODY HAVE THEIR WISDOM TEETH REMOVED?